Each of us designs our own life, whether we believe it or not. So why not design something spectacular?

 What You'll Need

 - Microsoft (MS) Word: This tutorial was written using MS Office/Word 2016 software.
-Older versions of MS Word had similar functionality, so you can still make your own cards using different versions.
+Older/newer versions of MS Word had similar functionality, so you can still make your own cards using different versions.
 However, things might be found in slightly different places than outlined here.

 - Color Printer: Printed cards look best when printed using a color printer.
 Alternatively, you can print in black and white and color in the images yourself.